Hats off to the U.S. women’s soccer team that just pulled off an amazing 1-0 victory over Brazil to win gold in the Olympics!

 Somehow, the Americans’ gutsy, swarming defense managed to thwart the powerful Brazilians, led by Marta whose control of the ball was very scary to watch if you were rooting for the U.S. I was afraid the Americans would get worn out chasing Marta and others whose seemed to be able to thread in and out of traffic with impunity.

 Brazil was on attack and kept the ball in the U.S. half of the field most of the game.
-It reminded me (though not quite as bad) as a match I watched a few years ago: Brazil v.
+It reminded me (though not quite as bad) of a match I watched a few years ago: Brazil v.
 Iceland.
 Poor Icelanders.
 The ball was in the Icelandic half maybe 89 of the 90 minutes.
-Seriously, they could have sold seats for a few hundred people to sit in folding chairs on the Brazilian half of the field and would not have interfered with the game.
+They could have sold seats for a few hundred people to sit in folding chairs on the Brazilian half of the field, and it would not have interfered with the game.

-Today, the U.S. spent most of the game chasing golden-jerseyed first-name-only Brazilians like Marta, Renata, and Erika, and got only two or three real shots of their own, but managed to drill one past Barbara, the diving, outstretched Brazilian goalie, to score the only goal.
+Today, the U.S. spent most of the game chasing first-name-only Brazilians like Marta, Renata, and Erika, and got only two or three real shots of their own – but managed to drill one past Barbara, the diving, outstretched Brazilian goalie, to score the only goal.
 Wow!

-For writers . . . (oh, right, the focus of this blog) . . . the Olympic final I was watching (in Spanish on Telemundo) is called Copa Mundial Femenina de Fútbol (Women’s Soccer World Cup).
+For writers . . . (oh, right, the focus of this blog) . . . it’s worth noting that in Spanish (I was watching on Telemundo) is called something like Fútbol Femenina (Women’s Soccer).

-In the English language, while women’s refers to the gender, feminine traditionally refers to a special attitude (often assumed inescapable), an evolved, deep-seated pattern of acting differently from men.
+In the English language, while women’s refers to the gender, feminine traditionally refers to a set of expected attributes, a deep-seated pattern of acting differently from men.

-How many of us unconsciously always adopt that assumption when creating female characters?
-Do we expect our best women characters to act differently . . . more emotional, romantic, weaker, indirect, indecisive?
-And if they act otherwise, are they assumed to be not-so-positive characters?
+How many of us unconsciously adopt that assumption when creating female characters?
+Do we expect our best women characters to act differently . . . to be more emotional, romantic, weaker, indirect, indecisive?
+And if they act otherwise, are they assumed to be not-so-positive or odd characters?
 Indeed, that’s often the case . . . in novels.

 But what if the real world is changing?
-And what if we allowed women in novels to be like women in soccer: strong, confident, focused, playing by the same rules as the men?
+What if we allowed women in novels to be like women in soccer: strong, confident, focused, playing by the same rules as the men?

 What if their behavior was just situational, that they employed strategies of “feminine wiles” only when they wanted to (not because it was somehow bred in the bone)?